-An interview plan refers to how your Hiring Team will conduct interviews for a specific job.
-In one part, it refers to the steps your organization follows to hire a candidate, such as an application reviews, skill assessment, or face-to-face interactions.
+An interview plan refers to how your hiring team will conduct interviews for a specific job.
+In one part, it refers to the steps or stages your organization follows to hire a candidate, such as application reviews, skill assessments, or face-to-face interactions.

 Create an interview plan for a new job

 Note: Configuring an interview plan during the new job creation process requires that your organization has Interview Plan enabled as a step in the job setup flow.

 Interview plans are made up of stages and interviews.

 A stage is a section of the interview plan used to categorize a step in the interview process.
 Some common examples include application review and face-to-face stages.

 An interview is a smaller section of a stage used to signify a specific interaction inside of a stage.
 For example, a face-to-face stage may have one interview with the hiring manager, and another with the other members of the team.
 Each stage is made up of one or more interviews.